Trevbytes/Keys/README.md

 This project has been tested for display responsiveness throughout development.
 I have tested the site in all display sizes in Chrome Dev Tools, Chrome, Firefox, Opera, Edge and Android devices.

 All modern browsers are supported.
-Older browsers such as IE are not suppported, currently there is no alert when using an older browser.
+Older browsers such as IE are not suppported due mainly to the use of CSS variables used when creating the piano, currently there is no alert when using an older browser.

 The testing and debugging of this project was doing extensively in Chrome Dev Tools.
 The process would typically go as follows: